 The Dawes Act represents a dark chapter in United States history, where a government forced another group to assimilate forcefully.
 The Act was based on the mistaken idea that Native Americans could be assimilated into United States society by breaking up their reservations and making them farmers.
 In reality, the Act led to the loss of land, displacement, and cultural disruption for Native Americans, and the consequences of the Act are still felt today.

 What is the Dawes Act?

 Adopted by Congress in 1887, the Dawes Severalty Act was authorized by the Executive branch of the Federal Government to survey Indian tribal land.
 The Dawes Act emphasized severalty and the delivery of individual rights to Native Americans.

-The Dawes Severalty Act manifested from an American sentiment: if a land owner adopted “white culture”, he would gradually assimilate into the greater population.
-Following this assimilation, it would then no longer be necessary for the federal government to overseen Indian welfare, including the delivery of meager annuities that seemingly kept the Indian tribes toiling in poverty.
+The Dawes Severalty Act manifested from an American sentiment: if a landowner adopted “white culture”, he would gradually assimilate into the greater population.
+Following this assimilation, it would then no longer be necessary for the federal government to oversee Indian welfare, including the delivery of meager annuities that seemingly kept the Indian tribes toiling in poverty.

 Why was the Dawes Act Passed?

-The United States federal government, during the 1850’s, attempted to seize control over Native American land.
-The arrival of European settlers on the eastern coast of the United States (region that was heavily populated by Native Americans) perpetuated a federal fear involving widespread conflict.
+The United States federal government, during the 1850s, attempted to seize control over Native American land.
+The arrival of European settlers on the eastern coast of the United States (a region that was heavily populated by Native Americans) perpetuated a federal fear involving widespread conflict.
 This “Indian Problem” stemmed from the inability of the racial societies to coexist with one another in the same community.